 Keep your voice friendly so your child will want to approach you for comfort and help.
 Remember, something is disappointing him/her.

-When your child and you are in a happy situation, bring up the behavior and ask them what they could do differently next time.
+When you and your child are in a happy situation, bring up the behavior and ask them what they could do differently next time.
 I suggest this communication for all ages.
-Even a 1 year old is learning to communicate and will process much more then you may imagine.
+Even a one-year-old is learning to communicate and will process much more then you may imagine.

 Remember, discipline is not anger; Discipline is teaching with love and support.
 ENJOY THE JOURNEY!